Azure/kubernetes-hackfest/labs/cicd-automation/azure-devops/README.md

     ![Azure DevOps Release](azure-do-release.png)

+4. Validate that your newly built image was deployed in your AKS cluster.
+Eg - `kubectl describe pod...`

-4. Now kick-off the full CI/CD pipeline by making an edit to the service-tracker-ui frontend code in the Azure DevOps code repo.
+5. Now kick-off the full CI/CD pipeline by making an edit to the service-tracker-ui frontend code in the Azure DevOps code repo.

 ## Troubleshooting / Debugging

-* N/A
+* We've seen issues where people forgot to use the hackfest namespace in Kubernetes.
+* Ensure that are using the "Hosted Ubuntu 1604" image in Azure DevOps.

 ## Docs / References